Tawelba/okta-jml-lifecycle/runbook.md

 # Identity Lifecycle Runbook: Meridian Trust Bank

 ## 1. Purpose
-This runbook describes how Meridian Trust Bank manages the identity lifecycle of employees in Okta.
+This document describes how Meridian Trust Bank's joiner-mover-leaver identity lifecycle operates in Okta, what is automated versus manual, and what evidence each step produces.
+It is written for the IT Operations team and any auditor reviewing our identity controls..
 It covers the three main lifecycle events:
 - Joiners: new employees entering the organisation
 - Movers: existing employees changing departments or roles
 - Leavers: employees leaving the organisation

 The objective is to ensure that users receive the correct access when they join, lose access that is no longer required when they move, and have all access removed promptly when they leave.
 This implementation was completed in an Okta Integrator Free Plan environment using a fictional banking organisation.

 ## 2. Scope